grafana/agent/docs/sources/static/set-up/install-agent-binary.md

 ## Run Grafana Agent

-1. Open a terminal on Linux or macOS, or  a command prompt on Windows.
+1. Open a terminal on Linux or macOS, or open a command prompt on Windows.
-1. Run the following command to start Grafana Agent:
+1. Run the following command to start Grafana Agent in static mode:

    ```shell
    EXTRACTED_BINARY -config.file CONFIG_FILE